sugarcane-mk/assistive_speech_tech_meity/README.md

 ## SSN-TDSC: Tamil Dysarthric Speech Corpus

-Ours is the first disordered speech database (SSN-TDSC) in the Indian language.
-This database is collected in the language Tamil.
+Ours is the first disordered speech database (SSN-TDSC) in the Indian language. **This database is collected in the language Tamil**.
 The dysarthric speakers are identified across various severity levels.
 Sentences are formulated based on the inputs from speech and language therapists, caretakers, teachers from National Institute for empowerment for people with multiple disabilities.
 Around 300 phonetically balanced conversational sentences in various domains with 10 repetitions each are collected.
 The speakers are asked to repeat the sentences after the trainer.

 ---